daniellacor/ceros-plugins/README.md

 ### How to use this plugin:

-paste the following code into the "Custom HTML" field of the Ceros experience inside Ceros Studio.
+Paste the following code into the "Custom HTML" field of the Ceros experience inside Ceros Studio.
 You can access this field via the Settings menu in the upper right - Custom HTML is the third tab inside Settings.

 ```